Spix's macaw: In aviculture

 The bird remained rare and highly coveted.
 The first captive breeding occurred in the 1950s in Brazil, in the aviaries of the late Alvaro Carvalhaes, an aviculturist from Santos.
-He hatched numerous chicks, some reports say as many as 24, one of which ended up at the Naples Zoo (Italy), where it remained alive until the late 1980s.
+He hatched numerous chicks, some reports say as many as 24, one of which ended up at the Zoo di Napoli, where it remained alive until the late 1980s.
 Most of his birds died of poisoning in the 1970s.
 Some of these birds were the likely source of rumored Brazilian Spix owners in the 1960s and 1970s.

 Bates and Busenbark say that the bird was intelligent and affectionate, talked some, and had no worse proclivity for screaming than Amazons.
 They also noted that the Spix were spiteful to other birds.

 In October 2002, a Spix named Presley was discovered in Colorado, and repatriated to Brazil.
 This Spix had not been among those known in 1987.
 Because all known specimens of the Spix's macaw are now in a conservation program run by the Brazilian government, there are now no sources from which the bird may be obtained for the pet trade.
 Presley died on 25 June 2014 outside São Paulo, at the approximate age of 40.

-What appears to be the last Spix discovered in the wild was found on 18 June 2016 in Curaçá, Brazil, however it is speculated that this may have been a bird released from captivity due to fear of the authorities.
+What appears to be the last Spix discovered in the wild was found on 18 June 2016 in Curaçá, Brazil; however, it is speculated that this may have been a bird released from captivity due to fear of the authorities.

-The Spix is one of the "four blues", the four species of all blue macaws formerly seen in captivity together including the hyacinth macaw, Lear's macaw, and glaucous macaw (possibly extinct).